henrywu2019/BentoML/docs/source/deployment/kubeflow.rst

-The following is an example YAML file for specifying the resources required to run and expose a BentoML model server in a Kubernetes cluster.
+The following is an example YAML file for specifying the resources required to run and expose a Kappa model server in a Kubernetes cluster.
 Replace {docker_username} with your Docker Hub username and save it to iris-classifier.yaml

 .. code-block:: yaml